OpenScienceLabs/opensciencelabs.github.io/pages/blog/scaling-machine-learning-projects-with-dask/index.md

+---
-title: "Scaling Machine Learning Projects with Dask"
+title: Scaling Machine Learning Projects with Dask
 slug: scaling-machine-learning-projects-with-dask
 date: 2024-01-05
-authors: ["Satarupa Deb"]
+authors:
-tags: [open-source, Machine Learning, Dask, python]
-categories: [Python, Machine Learning, Parallel computing]
+  - Satarupa Deb
+tags:
+  - open-source
+  - Machine Learning
+  - Dask
+  - python
+categories:
+  - Python
+  - Machine Learning
+  - Parallel computing
+description: >
-description: |This blog explores the usability of dask in handling significant challenges related to scaling models with large dataset, training and testing of models and implementing parallel computing functionalities.
-It also provides a brief overview of the basic features of dask.
+  This blog explores the usability of Dask in handling significant challenges related to scaling models with large datasets, training and testing of models, and implementing parallel computing functionalities.
+It also provides a brief overview of the basic features of Dask.
-thumbnail: "/image.png"
+thumbnail: /image.png
-template: "blog-post.html"
+template: blog-post.html

 # Scaling Python Data Analysis with Dask

 As the volume of digital data continues to expand, coupled with the emergence of new machine learning models each day, companies are increasingly dependent on data analysis to inform business decisions.
 To effectively test and train these models with large datasets, scaling becomes a significant challenge, particularly in connecting Python analysts to distributed hardware.
 This challenge is particularly pronounced in the realm of data science and machine learning workloads.
 The complexities in this process often result in discrepancies that can lead to flawed training of data and consequently, inaccurate results.